Are Laptops Covered Under Home Insurance?

 Mark D’Agostino, owner and president of R.F.
 D’Agostino Insurance Agency Co. in Brockton, Mass., says you may not want to file a claim at all, regardless of the laptop’s value.
 “Any claim could count against you, and the result could be anything from losing a ‘claim free’ discount to getting a surcharge or non-renewal on your policy,” D’Agostino says.

-1. Check out gadget insurance.
+1. Check out gadget or technology insurance.

-Gadget insurance for your laptop is separate from your homeowner's or renter's policy.
+Gadget insurance for your laptop is separate from your homeowner’s insurance policy or renter’s policy.
 Companies that specialize in this kind of coverage include Safeware and Worth Ave Group.
 Premiums vary based on where you live, the age of your laptop, the deductible and other factors.

 If your employer-owned laptop goes missing, the company likely can file a claim through its business property policy, according to Weedin.